-The Lenbachhaus owes its worldwide renown to its unrivaled collection of “Blue Rider” art with works by Marc, Klee, Kandinsky, Münter and others.
-In addition to the Munich School of painters, treasures of Art Nouveau and works of the New Objectivity, the museum also showcases vital tendencies in international contemporary art and influential artists working today.
+The Lenbachhaus is world renowned for its unrivaled collection of Blue Rider art including works by Marc, Klee, Kandinsky, Münter, and others.
+In addition to its holdings of Munich School painters, treasures of Art Nouveau, and important examples of New Objectivity, the museum also showcases vital tendencies in international contemporary art and exhibits influential artists working today.

 How to trick painting with its own devices?
 That is one of the more vexing questions in art.
 The Rhineland of the 1980s and 1990s, where Michaela Eichwald studied and began working as an artist, is the stomping ground of a generation of artists who addressed this question head-on.
 They formulated the artistic subject as a comical figure whose pathetic failure—in light of art history and the commodification of contemporary art production—was brought into play in a self-ironic and very visible way.
 While Eichwald in no way dismisses the art of these peers, in her work no self-referential artist ego appears nor is the compromised role of painting in highly commercialized times negotiated at the pictorial level.